 If you miss the peak lavender harvest season, it is still possible to harvest it later, but the blooms may not be as plentiful or fragrant as they would be during the peak season.

 Moreover, it is important to note that harvesting it too late in the season, when the flowers have started to wither or brown, can produce a lower quality yield with less fragrance and flavor.
 Waiting too long to harvest can prevent the plant from becoming woody and less productive in future seasons.
+Also, if the Lavender is yellowing, you should immediately find out why this is happening and then continue harvesting it.

 – Picking Up Aggressively